Christopher-Bradshaw/learning/rust/README.md

 * Each **value** has a single **variable** that is its owner
 * Once the owner goes out of scope, the memory for that value can be freed.

+A third rule?
+* Only one mutable borrow

 ### Scope

-It looks like rust is block scoped
+It looks like rust is block scoped.

 ### GC